mikolajlubiak/pacman/README.md

 # PACMAN
-## A little pacman like game made in Lua using LOVE
+## A little pacman like game made in Lua using LOVE.